 - Jeff Taylor owns and operates a law firm in Oklahoma City focusing on personal injury, small business litigation and immigration.
 He blogs at The Droid Lawyer and can be found at @jeffrey_taylor.
 Jeff’s favorite Droid Lawyer posts from 2011 can be found here, along with his apps recommendations for lawyers.

-Joan Feldman is Partner/Editorial at Attorney at Work and a principal at Feldcomm, a custom publishing and design firm in Chicago.
-Follow her @joanHfeldman.
+Joan Feldman (@JoanHFeldman) is Editor-in-Chief at Attorney at Work (@attnyatwork) in Chicago.